 The Branson Airport, which opened in 2009, is just 10 miles south of the world-famous Branson Strip.
 The new airport and 58,000-SF terminal have the capacity to handle more than 1 million enplanements annually.
 The airport is the first privately-financed and operated commercial airport in the United States.

 Families and groups flying to Branson enjoy dining and auto-rental services on-site, as well as taxi and shuttle service into Branson.
-Frontier Airlines, Buzz Airways and Branson Air Express are providing non-stop or 1-stop flights to Branson more than 100 U.S. cities.
+Buzz Airways and Branson Air Express are providing non-stop or 1-stop flights to Branson from many American cities.

 For more information, visit www.flybranson.com or call 1-888-FLY-BKG1.